gabrielsoltz/metahub/README.md

 }
 ```

-# Write File
+# Output Modes

-You can write your output to files in JSON, CSV or HTML format using the options: `--write-json`, `--write-html` or `--write-csv`.
+Default output mode is json.
+MetaHub can also generate rich HTML and CSV reports.
 You can combine them as you need.
-Outpus will be saved in folder `/outputs` with the date of the run.
+Outpus will be saved in folder `/outputs` with the execution date.

 - [JSON](#json)
 - [HTML](#html)